ShiraStarL/Credit_Card_Digits_Recognition/dataset/README.md

 python3 labelImg.py
 ```
 - Open your images directory.
-- Label each one in YOLO format : just press on "PascalVOC" button and it will change to YOLO.
+- Label each one in YOLO format : just press on `PascalVOC` button and it will change to YOLO.

 4. Data Augmentation